Why Choose Hershey, PA?

-This Resident Agreement, dated the [date] day of [month], 20[yy] by and between Penn State
+This Resident Agreement, dated today, [date], 20[yy], by and between Penn State

-[resident name] currently residing at [resident address] (hereinafter “Resident”).
+[resident first and last name and credentials] currently residing at [resident full street address] (hereinafter “Resident”).

-- Hershey Medical Center offers a graduate medical education program (“Residency Program”) in [program title], accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+- Hospital offers a graduate medical education program (“Residency Program”) in [program title], accredited by the Accreditation Council for Graduate Medical Education (ACGME).

-- Hershey Medical Center has offered a position in the Residency Program to Resident, and Resident has agreed to accept the position, on the terms and conditions set forth in this agreement.
+- Hospital has offered a position in the Residency Program to Resident, and Resident has agreed to accept the position, on the terms and conditions set forth in this agreement.

-- In consideration of the mutual promises contained in this Resident Agreement and intending to be legally bound, Hershey Medical Center and Resident agree that Resident shall assume a position in the Residency Program on the terms and conditions set forth below.
+- In consideration of the mutual promises contained in this Resident Agreement and intending to be legally bound, Hospital and Resident agree that Resident shall assume a position in the Residency Program on the terms and conditions set forth below.